 Sloths Diet by Types

-Only 6 species of sloths exist, and these are categorized into two types, three-toed and two-toed types.
-This section will look at a sample of the sloth species and their habitats.
+Only 6 species of sloths exist, categorized into two types, three-toed and two-toed types.
+This section will examine a sample of the sloth species and their habitats.

 What Do Maned Three-toed Sloths Eat?

-The maned three-toed sloth feeds on leaves, some soft twigs and buds.
+The maned three-toed sloth feeds on leaves, soft twigs, and buds.

 - The maned three-toed sloth gets its name from its long mane, which is mostly made up of black hair.

-- This species is considered to be the most threatened of all the sloth species thanks to its habitat being fragmented.
+- This species is considered the most threatened of all the sloth species thanks to its fragmented habitat.

-- The maned three-toed sloth covers a small habitat area, which is the coastal rainforest.
+- The maned three-toed sloth covers a small habitat area: the coastal rainforest.

 What Do Pygmy Three-toed Sloths Eat?